 Students' work will be evaluated by means of A, B, C, D, or F: Superior, Good, Average, Poor, or Unacceptable.
 Numerical grades are assigned for convenience in averaging grades only.
 All assignments must be completed and turned in on the date due before students are eligible to pass the class.
 Late work may be dropped one letter grade.
-Students who have not submitted all the Research Paper Deadlines by Rough Draft Deadline that's checked by me will be dropped from the class; also, those who have not turned in all the assigned work by the final drop day for instructors will be dropped from the course.
+Students who have not turned in all the assigned work by the final drop day for instructors will be dropped from the course.